DiversyFund Review: Invest In Real Estate

 Here is a breakdown of the DiversyFund Growth Reit II investment fees:

-There are also several miscellaneous fees that can be witheld from your investment to cover other fund expenses.
+There are also several miscellaneous fees that can be withheld from your investment to cover other fund expenses.
 These include acquisition fees and finance fees that occur when adding properties to the portfolio.

 It’s also important to remember that a “hidden cost” is the multi-year investment period.
-You must invest for at least five years and cannot withdraw your funds early.
+You must invest for a minimum of five years and cannot withdraw your funds early.

 Pros and Cons